AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/cloud-storage.md

 ## Appendix

-The following section lists the different connectors and their connections specifications.
+The following section lists the different cloud storage source connectors and their connections specifications.

 ### Connection specification